 To move forward in 2014, organisations will need to understand how to implement Agile appropriately in their business, for example, when addressing investment in resource, training and appropriate controls.
 The future of successful Agile implementations will take on a different mindset.
 Rather than an ‘all-or-nothing’ approach, organisations will look to where the Agile approach can be incorporated within larger methodologies.
-An example of this can be seen as the formal integration of DSDM Atern Agile as a tool for carrying out a Work Package within PRINCE2 or PMI®.

 For organisations the result in successfully implementing Agile and facilitating the smooth and rapid flow of projects through their gates and approvals, means that organisations can respond to competitive market forces with innovation, speed and agility.

 2. Change Management to improve outcomes into the business

 Organisations are becoming increasingly aware that the use of Project Management methodologies, frameworks, processes and tools alone will not ensure that their initiatives are successful in the long-term.
 Realising that the human side of change – true stakeholder engagement, management and support – is what makes the long-term difference in true success or failure in these initiatives (strategic or tactical).
 Enter the complementary discipline of Change Management.